-I have been in Boston for a few days and decided to share some pictures of the Boston Harbor and Long Wharf Pier from my first afternoon in town.
+I have been in Boston for a few days and enjoyed exploring the city.
+I had a great time in the Public Gardens and think it was one of the highlights.
+However, I can’t deny the wonderful time I had visiting and taking pictures of the Boston Harbor and Long Wharf Pier on my first afternoon in town.
 The Long Wharf is a historic pier which once extended from State Street nearly a half-mile into Boston Harbor.
 Due to landfill on the city end , this wharf is much shorter today.
 However it still functions as a dock for passenger ferries and tourist sightseeing boats.

 There were many boats and ferries still selling tickets.
 I thought the Duck Tour might be interesting but I wanted to see more of the harbor area and Furneil Hall.
 However I decided to take the Charlestown Ferry which goes from Long Wharf to the Charleston Navy Yard.
 It cost $3.50 each way, but was very nice.
 Not too bad for a nice view of the harbor and the city.
 Even saw the Tobin Bridge.
 It was pretty cool to see since I love bridges.